BaronJensen/termi-ai/MAC-INSTALL.md

 1. Go to **System Preferences** → **Security & Privacy**
 2. Click the **"General"** tab
-3. Look for a message about "Cursovable was blocked from opening"
+3. Look for a message about "Termi AI was blocked from opening"
 4. Click **"Open Anyway"** to allow the app to run
 5. Try launching the app again